arpg/realsense2-lite/README.md

 ### Use the received message
 The image topic you receive is encoded in ros message type `cv_bridge::CvImage`. <br>
 For ir sensor the [image encoding](http://docs.ros.org/jade/api/sensor_msgs/html/namespacesensor__msgs_1_1image__encodings.html) is `8UC1`, depth is `16UC1` and rgb is `8UC3`.
 Normally you want ot extract the opencv Mat after you receive image.
-Your subcriber's call back function for ir sensor should be like
+Your subcriber's call back function for ir sensor should be something like
 ```
 void img0_callback(const sensor_msgs::ImageConstPtr &img_msg)
 {